manish1822510059/Build-10-Python-Beginner-Projects/README.md

 # build-10-python-beginner-projects
-Using Tkinter Made GUI Application Use in Our Daily Life.
+Using Tkinter Made GUI Application Useing in Our Daily Life.